decentraland/documentation/content/creator/sdk7/3d-essentials/entity-positioning.md

 weight: 1
 ---

 You can set the _position_, _rotation_ and _scale_ of any entity by using the `Transform` component.
-This can be used on any entities, affecting where 3D objects are rendered, like primitive shapes (cube, sphere, plane, etc) and 3D models (`GltfContainer`).
+This can be used on any entity in the 3D space, affecting where the entitiy is rendered.
+This includes primitive shapes (cube, sphere, plane, etc), 3D text shapes, NFT shapes, and 3D models (`GltfContainer`).

+## Editor UI

+When dragging entities via the Inspector, in the [Decentraland Editor]({{< ref "/content/creator/scenes/getting-started/installation-guide.md#the-decentraland-editor" >}}), you are changing the values in the entity's Transform implicitly.
+By changing the position, rotation or scale of an entity, this changes the data in that entity's Transform component.

+## Code essentials

 <img src="/images/media/ecs-simple-components-new.png" alt="nested entities" width="400"/>